 The Role of Government

 Digital infrastructure is a shared service that benefits all users by growing the economy and improving quality of life.
-In the United States, government was involved during the development of the Internet prototype, ARPANET, and the TCP/IP, which still serves as an Internet standard (Foundation for Economic Education).
+In the U.S., government was involved during the development of the Internet prototype, ARPANET, and the TCP/IP, which still serves as an Internet standard.
 The government has also helped establish the role of the private sector in the digital world.
 Today, the Department of Commerce maintains that around the world, “governments, working in concert with other stakeholders, must create a legal, policy, and diplomatic environment conducive to creativity, competition, and investment.”

 Governments can influence the digital landscape by: